waquino814/wellington-challenge/README.md

 ### Project Description

-This project features a dynamic layout, with responsive components designed using React and SCSS.
-The layout includes a series of cards, and the page adapts based on screen sizes.
-The buttons within the cards have varying effects based on their content (e.g., hover effects and disabled states).
+This is a **React-based web application** designed with a responsive layout and interactive components using **React** and **SCSS**.
+The application features a dynamic layout with a series of cards, which adjust to different screen sizes.
+The layout includes various effects such as hover changes, disabled buttons, and text wrapping for dynamic content within the cards.
+It is aimed at displaying "Firm Facts" in an interactive and user-friendly manner, with a focus on responsiveness for different screen sizes.

+### Features:
+- Responsive layout that adapts to screen sizes from 768px to 1680px.
+- Two variants of cards with different hover and border effects.
+- Interactive buttons with disabled states and text wrapping.
+- Clean and modern user interface.

 ## Available Scripts